 Burners!
 Here's a quick post about Rebar vs Lag Screws.

 Rebar used to be king of the Playa.
 “Pro” burners are switching to lag-screws.
-Our tests show that both rebar and lag-screws have their uses.
+Our tests show that both rebar and lag-screws have their strengths.
 We suggest getting some of each.

 Straight rebar pieces still have some uses.
 If you build ThePlayaLabs’ ShadeStructure, use 4 straight rebars to lash the legs.

 Rebar candy-canes are cheap and versatile, and you only need a sledge hammer to install and a crowbar to pry out.
-Or remove them with vice grip pliers: attach the tool tightly, then twist to loosen the stake.
+Or remove them with vice grip pliers: attach the tool, then twist to loosen the stake.
 Don’t leave home without a vice-grip.

 Get 16-inch rebar candy-canes.
 12-inch is just not enough.
 There are two main suppliers (as of 2018):

 The Lag Screw option is gaining popularity, and we all owe many thanks again to brilliant FigJam for sharing his wealth of knowledge.

 Lags require power tools, but you don’t ever swing a hammer or pry out stakes.
 Lags are drilled all the way into the playa so you don’t impale your foot on rusty rebar.

 Nomenclature: “Lag Bolts”, “Lag Screws”, “Lags”, all means the same thing for the sake of this project.